Biden budget has Manchin priorities: Tax rich, cut deficit

 The question is whether this time, the pivotal West Virginia Democrat can be wooed to craft a scaled-down version of his party’s roughly $2 trillion, 10-year package.
 Before Christmas, Manchin sank that plan, which had already passed the House, saying it would fuel inflation and deepen deficits.

-Biden and his aides touted his budget, unveiled Monday, as focusing on fiscal responsibility, security at home and overseas and investments in social programs to help families afford housing, child care, health care and other costs.
+Biden and his allies touted his budget as focusing on fiscal responsibility, security at home and overseas and investments in social programs to help families afford housing, child care, health care and other costs.

 Republicans rejected Biden’s priorities.